genomicsclass/book/pages/pca_motivation.md

 ## [1] 1.140897
 ```

-What if we are only able to make 1 dimensional plots: 2 dimensions is too complex.
+What if making two dimensional plots was too complex and we were only able to make 1 dimensional plots.
 Can we, for example, reduce the data to a one dimensional matrix that preserves distances between points?

 If we look back at the plot, and visualize a line between any pair of points, the length of this line is the distance between the two points.
-Note that these lines tend to go along the direction of the diagonal.
+These lines tend to go along the direction of the diagonal.
 We have seen before that we can "rotate" the plot so that the diagonal is in the x-axis by making a MA-plot instead: